Before dawn on Sunday, March 6, 1836, the final assault began. By sunrise, all 188 defenders had been brutally killed.

 "Meal, Ready to Eat."

 "Wrong!
 Meal, Rejected by the Enemy."
-When Sergeant Wright seated himself in the truck bed, I said "Corporal Barnes, let's get rolling."
+When the squad seated themselves in the truck bed, I said "Corporal Barnes, let's get rolling."

 "Yes, staff sergeant."